ooboqoo/ooboqoo.github.io/toolbox/tools/vim.md

 set tabstop=4       " The width of a TAB is set to 4.
-Still it is a \t. set shiftwidth=4    " Indents will have a width of 4 set softtabstop=4   " Sets the number of columns for a TAB "set expandtab      " Expand TABs to spaces set list            " Display invisible characters set listchars=tab:\|-,trail:~,extends:>,precedes:<  " :help listchars - for details hi SpecialKey ctermfg=7  " :help hi - for details of highlight
+Still it is a \t. set shiftwidth=4    " Indents will have a width of 4 set softtabstop=4   " Sets the number of columns for a TAB set expandtab       " Expand TABs to spaces set list            " Display invisible characters set listchars=tab:\|-,trail:~,extends:>,precedes:<  " :help listchars - for details hi SpecialKey ctermfg=7  " :help hi - for details of highlight